 Once admitted, students must complete all program requirements in one academic year with their cohort.

-Once admitted, GCCC students will need to successfully complete 6 GCCC workshops within one year (program duration).
 No campus workshops or courses taken prior to admission to the GCCC may be counted toward the program.
+All workshops that count towards the GCCC must be completed within one year (program duration).

-Students may only get credit for GCCC courses that they RSVP for at least 24 hours in advance.
+Students may only get credit for GCCC workshops that they RSVP for at least 24 hours in advance.

 Only workshops or courses that are successfully completed in full will count toward the program.
 To successfully complete a session, GCCC students must arrive on time, stay for the entire session, and be awake and engaged throughout the workshop.
 Any assigned work must be completed by the deadline.

 GCCC workshops carry no academic credit and do not appear on student transcripts.

 All cohort meetings are mandatory unless you have a documented excuse that has been approved.
 If you miss a cohort meeting, without prior permission, you may be removed from the program.

 Below are the meeting dates and times for the 2019-2020 GCCC cohort:

 Introductory Meeting: Friday, August 30, 2019, 10 a.m.–11:30 a.m., TBD

 End of the Fall Semester Meeting: Friday, December 6, 2019, 3:30 – 5:00 pm, TBD